wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 ## Before you begin...

-1. Install [Oracle Java SE Development Kit (JDK)](http://java.sun.com/javase/downloads/index.jsp) version 11 and set the `JAVA_HOME` environment variable.
+1. Install Java SE Development Kit (JDK) version 11.
+2. In the environment variables, set the `JAVA_HOME` environment variable.

+    !!!
+Info
-   For more information on setting the `JAVA_HOME` environment variable for different operating systems, see [Setup and Install]({{base_path}}/install-and-setup/install/installing-the-product/installing-api-m-runtime/).
+        For more information on setting the `JAVA_HOME` environment variable for different operating systems, see the [Install and Setup]({{base_path}}/install-and-setup/install/installing-mi) documentation.

-2. Go to the [WSO2 Micro Integrator web page](https://wso2.com/integration/micro-integrator/#), click **Download**, and then click **Zip Archive** to download the Micro Integrator distribution as a ZIP file.
+3. Go to the [WSO2 Micro Integrator web page](https://wso2.com/integration/micro-integrator/#), click **Download**, and then click **Zip Archive** to download the Micro Integrator distribution as a ZIP file.
-3. Optionally, navigate to the [API Manager Tooling web page](https://wso2.com/api-management/tooling/), and download WSO2 Integration Studio.
+4. Optionally, navigate to the [API Manager Tooling web page](https://wso2.com/api-management/tooling/), and download WSO2 Integration Studio.

     !!!
 Info
         For more information, see the [installation instructions]({{base_path}}/install-and-setup/install-and-setup-overview/#installing_1).